mdejong/MetalElias/README.md

 ## Status

-This encoder/decoder implementation of GPU based Elias gamma decoding is a test of parellel block based decoding speed.
+This encoder/decoder implementation of GPU based Elias gamma decoding is a test of parallel block based decoding speed.

 ## Decoding Speed

 Please note that current results indicate decoding on the CPU is significantly faster than decoding on the GPU, since each decoding step in a block has to wait until the previous one has completed.
-Processing blocks in parelleel does not appear to be competitive when compared to executing on the CPU.
+Processing blocks in paralleel does not appear to be competitive when compared to executing on the CPU.

 ## Implementation

 See AAPLRenderer.m and AAPLShaders.metal for the core GPU rendering logic.
-An inlined and branch free elias gamma decoder is included.
+An inlined and branch free Elias gamma decoder is included.